All advisement appointments will be conducted through a Calendly scheduling link shared by your academic advisor via email.

 |* Units earned is determined by the number of units successfully completed by the end of the previous semester.
 Refer to your STARS report to determine your number of units earned.|

-- Officially REGISTER using Web Registration for the courses you and your advisor discuss during your advisement appointment.
-(In general, D-clearances issued during the priority advisement weeks are set to expire on the last day of classes.)
-Important: it is always your responsibility to register for your classes on the Web Registration system.
+- Officially REGISTER using Web Registration for the courses you and your advisor discussed during your advisement appointment.
+(D-clearances issued during the priority advisement weeks will be set to expire by Friday, April 28.)
+Important: It is always your responsibility to register for your classes on the Web Registration system.
 Your advisor will only grant you clearance to register, but you will need to officially register for the courses for which your advisor has granted you clearance.

 Frequently Asked Questions